Valuative invariants for large classes of matroids: Introduction

 There are many mathematical objects that can be associated to a matroid.
 Often, they provide a cryptomorphic list of axioms that may in turn be used to define matroids.
 A problem that arises recurrently in matroid theory is the study of invariants.
 Due to the variety of approaches to matroid theory in various combinatorial frameworks, the number of settings in which invariants can be defined is vast.
-For example, in quite different contexts, starting with a matroid $\M$ one may consider the following invariants: \begin{itemize} \item The Tutte polynomial of $\M$. \item The Hilbert--Poincar\'e series of the Chow ring of $\M$ \item The Poincar\'e polynomial of the intersection cohomology module of $\M$. \item The Kazhdan--Lusztig--Stanley polynomial arising from the lattice of flats $\mathcal{L}(\M)$. \item The spectrum of the independence complex $\operatorname{IN}(\M)$. \item The Whitney numbers of the second kind of $\M$. \item The Ehrhart polynomial of the base polytope $\mathscr{P}(\M)$. \item The chain polynomial of the lattice of flats $\mathcal{L}(\M)$. \end{itemize} A remarkable fact is that although they are defined in diverse combinatorial, algebraic and geometric settings, the invariants of the preceding list share the property of being \emph{valuative}.
-Let us be more precise.
-Following the polyhedral approach in matroid theory initiated by Edmonds \cite{edmonds}, it is possible to associate to each matroid $\M$ its base polytope $\mathscr{P}(\M)$.
-By saying that an invariant is ``valuative'', we mean that it behaves well under subdivisions of the polytope $\mathscr{P}(\M)$; see Section \ref{sec:polytopes} for the details as well as the definition.
-We are led naturally to formulate several broad questions.
+For example, in quite diverse contexts, starting with a matroid $\M$ one may consider the following invariants: \begin{itemize} \item The Tutte polynomial of $\M$ and its specializations. \item The Hilbert--Poincar\'e series of the Chow ring of $\M$. \item The Poincar\'e polynomial of the intersection cohomology module of $\M$. \item The Kazhdan--Lusztig--Stanley polynomial arising from the lattice of flats $\mathcal{L}(\M)$. \item The spectrum of the independence complex of $\M$. \item The Ehrhart polynomial of the base polytope $\mathscr{P}(\M)$. \item The chain polynomial of the lattice of flats $\mathcal{L}(\M)$. \end{itemize} A remarkable fact is that although they are defined in dissimilar combinatorial, algebraic and geometric settings, the invariants of the preceding list share the property of being \emph{valuative}.
+This means that these invariants behave well under \emph{matroid subdivisions} of the base polytope $\mathscr{P}(\M)$, i.e., the convex hull of the indicator vectors of all bases.
+A matroid subdivision of $\mathscr{P}(\M)$ is a polyhedral complex all of whose cells are base polytopes of matroids, and whose union is $\mathscr{P}(\M)$.

-\begin{question} What invariants of a matroid are valuative?
-What tools are available to prove that an invariant is valuative? \end{question}

-Proving that an invariant is valuative can be a problem of varying difficulty.
-One of the main tools that one may use to face this task originates in the work of Derksen and Fink \cite{derksen-fink}.
-They proved that the $\mathcal{G}$-invariant is a \emph{universal} valuative invariant.
-This has interesting consequences; for example since one can retrieve the Tutte polynomial as a \emph{linear} specification of the $\mathcal{G}$-invariant, this shows the Tutte polynomial is valuative too.
-However, for other invariants the situation is contrasting; for instance, it is straightforward to show the valuativeness of the Ehrhart polynomial of a matroid, but obtaining it as a linear specification of the $\mathcal{G}$-invariant is a task of its own.